cchantep/acolyte/reactive-mongo/readme.md

 ## Usage

 - 1. Configure connection handler according expected behaviour: which response to which query, which result for which write request.
-- 2. Allow the persistence code to be given a `MongoDriver` according environment (e.g. test, dev, ..., prod).
+- 2. Allow the persistence code to be given a `AsyncDriver` according environment (e.g. test, dev, ..., prod).
 - 3. Provide this testing driver to persistence code during validation.

 ```scala